getodk/docs/README.md

  * Install [git](https://git-scm.com/downloads)
  * Install [Git-LFS](https://git-lfs.github.com/)

+After installing, you should verify that Python was succesfully installed and is available on your PATH.
+To verify Python is installed properly and has been added to your PATH, query the Python version using the following command.

+	Bash (Linux/Mac)

+	$ python3 --version

+    PowerShell (Windows)

+    > python --version

+The system should return something like "Python 3.X.X" where X are the other version numbers of your install.

+[Here is a website](https://datatofish.com/add-python-to-windows-path/) that explains how to setup Python to be on the Window's PATH.

+### (Optional) Setup Python Virtual Enviornment
-We highly recommend you use a virtual environment like [virtualenv](https://virtualenv.pypa.io/en/stable/) or a Python version management like [pyenv](https://github.com/pyenv/pyenv).
-(Type `python --version` to see your current version.)
+We recommend you use a virtual environment like [virtualenv](https://virtualenv.pypa.io/en/stable/) or a Python version management like [pyenv](https://github.com/pyenv/pyenv) to avoid conflicts with packages.
+This section can be skipped if you do not have multiple Python projects using pip (package installer for Python).

 - Instructions for setting up virtual environment: